adambennett/CISC361-Shell/README.md

 TODO

--CD needs cleaning up, double setting dirMem for no reason
-	-Shouldn't reset prev if it's equal to current dir?
-	-Just rewrite using setenv() and protected env variables (rewrite some of newEnvVar)
+-CD needs cleaning up, double setting dirMem for no reason.
+Shouldn't reset prev if it's equal to current dir?
+Just rewrite using setenv() and protected env variables (rewrite some of newEnvVar).

 -Executing non-builtins needs to display message saying what you're running (executing /bin/ls -l for example)